By Johan Curtis 6 minutes

 What is a Risk-Free VPN

-In a nutshell, a premium VPN such as FastestVPN provides all of the promised benefits advertised by free VPNs without compromising security, privacy and internet speed.
+In a nutshell, a premium risk-free VPN such as FastestVPN provides all of the promised benefits advertised by free VPNs without compromising security, privacy and internet speed.
 Subscription packages range from monthly to yearly with options of multiple year purchases as well.
 Listed below are some of the advantages a premium, risk-free VPN can provide:

 Using a VPN like FastestVPN, you can make use of 100% of your bandwidth by ignoring ISP restrictions.